Learn more about the Quickstrip

-App / Text Zoom is a local command that enlarges (or shrinks) the contents of individual windows and/or applications.
-It works on the topmost window/application.
+Zoom Top Window is a local command that enlarges (or shrinks) the contents of individual windows and/or applications.
+It works on the top-most window or application.

-- Sometimes it will enlarge the contents of just that window.
+- Sometimes it will enlarge the contents of only the top-most window.

-- Other times it will enlarge the contents for all windows of that application.
+- Other times it will enlarge the contents for all windows for the top application.

-Q: What programs does App / Text Zoom work with?
+Q: What programs does Zoom Top Window work with?

 Q: Why can't this setting be saved to Morphic's cloud vault?

-App / Text Zoom is not a setting, but a local command which is often applied differently to different windows and applications.
+Zoom Top Window is not a setting, but a local command which is often applied differently to different windows and applications.

 If you want to enlarge or shrink everything on the screen, use the Screen Zoom button on the QuickStrip.
 That setting can be saved.

-Q: Why won't "undo" work with App / Text Zoom?
+Q: Why won't "undo" work with Zoom Top Window?

-UNDO and RESET will not work with this button for the same reason that SAVE won't work.
-This is a command sent to the application's window and not a setting.
-Since, for privacy reasons, Morphic does not keep track of windows' names, it cannot track the state of any window and therefore cannot "undo" this action.
+Because it is a command, and since, for privacy reasons, Morphic does not keep track of windows' names, it cannot track the state of any window and therefore cannot "undo" or “save” this action.

 There are two ways to zoom windows or apps without using Morphic.
 We recommend using these methods if you can, rather than using Morphic.